mukeshydv/Design-Principles/README.md

 // Different representation logics

 class TextPrint implements PrintableReport {
+  @override
   public void printReport(Report report) {
     System.out.print(report.getTitle() + report.getContent());
   }
 }

 class HTMLPrint implements PrintableReport {
+  @override
   public void printReport(Report report) {
     System.out.print("<html><head><title>" + report.getTitle() + "</title></head><body>" + report.getContent() + "</body></html>");
   }
 }
 ```
+This principle also helps to identify the classes of the system and designing class diagrams such that change in any functionality only affects the class diagram of classes responsible for that functionality (Reducing the rework).

 Now the Business logic and Representational logic are in different class.
 It will minimize the coupling and it is bad design to couple two different logics, also we can add new Representational logic easily without modifying our business logic.